For parents at their wit's end...

-Learning the 7 principles of a parent-centric parenting approach (and have time to ask questions about them).
+Learn a bit about my parent-centric philosophy (and have time to ask questions about it).

-Connecting you to the best resources to help you move forward.
+Connect you to the best resources (mine or others' I trust) to help you move forward.

 I hope to meet you soon.

 Simply put your information in the box below to request your Stand Alone Session.
-Once you hit "submit" you'll be taken to a link to schedule your session.
-If none of the available times work for you, simply email me at and we will find a time that works!
+I'll be in touch by email within 24 hours so we can find a time that works to connect!